p-e-w/language-javascript-semantic/README.md

 As a result, this package ships with a modified version of Acorn, but it would be preferable if those issues could be worked out so that Acorn can be pulled from npm in the future.

-## Usage

-1. Install the package (from Atom's Settings View)
-2. When editing a JavaScript file, switch the grammar (using the Grammar Selector) to "JavaScript (Semantic Highlighting)"

 ## Acknowledgments

 ### Prior Art